riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 None of the decision theory material in this post is novel.

 This post is intended for people who are similarly confused about the differences between TDT, UDT, FDT, and LDT.
-In terms of background assumed, it would be good to know the statements to some standard decision theory problems (Newcomb's problem, smoking lesion, Parfit's hitchhiker, transparent box Newcomb's problem, counterfactual mugging) and the "correct" answers to them.
+In terms of reader background assumed, it would be good to know the statements to some standard decision theory problems (Newcomb's problem, smoking lesion, Parfit's hitchhiker, transparent box Newcomb's problem, counterfactual mugging) and the "correct" answers to them, and having enough background in math to understand the expected utility formulas.

 If you don't have the background, I would recommend reading chapters 5 and 6 of